GENERAL CALL FOR PAPERS

 Entretextos is a quarterly publication whose objective is the dissemination of knowledge on social and human sciences, as well as in exact and health sciences, which is directed toward academics and other individuals interested in the issues and topics covered in the publication.
-Our goal is share these topics highlighting a humanist perspective on social responsibility in line with the educational philosophy of the Universidad Iberoamericana León and the Jesuit University System, all the while striving to offer elements for reflection which we hope will lead to an incorporation of fairness and justice in the resulting actions of our readers.
+Our goal is to share these topics highlighting a humanist perspective on social responsibility in line with the educational philosophy of the Universidad Iberoamericana León and the Jesuit university system, all the while striving to offer elements for reflection which we hope will lead to an incorporation of fairness and justice in the resulting actions of our readers.

 Our objective is to have at least 75% of the published papers be the result of scientific research, significant breakthroughs, or products of research that have been validated by the scientific community in that field of study.
 We are also accepting original contributions that have an appropriate theoretical basis in the social and human sciences, or exact and health sciences.